gluster/glusterdocs/Administrator Guide/Directory Quota.md

     > **Note**
     > In a multi-level directory hierarchy, the strictest disk limit
     > will be considered for enforcement.
+Also, whenever quota limit
+    > is set for the first time, an auxiliary mount point will be
+    > created under /run/gluster/<VOLNAME>.
+This is just like any other
+    > mount point with some special permissions and remains until
+    > quota is disabled, which is being used by quota to set and display
+    > limits and lists respectively.

 ##Displaying Disk Limit Information